 Depending on where you are from, you may need a visa.
 If you are a US, EU or British citizen, you can enter Tunisia without a visa for up to 90 days.
 You can find out if you need a visa online and for those that do, you can complete a Tunisian eVisa application online too.

 Getting to Tunisia

 There are several ways visitors can travel to Tunisia.
 Of course, many will choose to take a flight to Tunisia’s main airport ’Tunis-Carthage International’ with direct flights available from plenty of destinations in Europe and North and West Africa.
-Those travelling from Asia, the Americas or Australia will have to change over in Europe or North Africa.
+Those traveling from Asia, the Americas or Australia will have to change over in Europe or North Africa.